Your shopping cart

 This means that it has units that are repeating and bound together to form a much bigger molecule.

 In the case of Kevlar, the repeating units form chains.
 These chains line up parallel to each other on their own, just like Liquid Crystals (used in the making of LCD TVs).
-This is known as nematic behaviour.
+This is known as nematic behavior.

 The chains are cross-linked with hydrogen bonds, which is what gives the material its super high-tensile strength.
 Kevlar has a tensile strength of about 8 times more than that of steel wire.